AvogadroSG1/StackOverflowObsidianPlugin/README.md

 Integrate your Stack Overflow for Teams instance with Obsidian to seamlessly access and manage your articles within your notes.

+## Disclaimer

+I have only put a handful of hours into the plugin to verify my proof of concept as a very minimal MVP.
+I'd like to go much further with this, starting with a major refactor to include testing.
+Contributions are welcome!

 ## Features

 - **Article Retrieval**: Get articles from your Stack Overflow for Teams directly into Obsidian.